epics-modules/LabJack/docs/source/index.rst

     **LabJack_T7_AiSetup.adl**

 While this screen is nominally specific to the T7 and T7-PRO, it can be used for any model.
-On the T8 analog inputs 8-13 do not apply.
-The inputs are also always in Differential mode.
+On the T8 analog inputs 8-13 do not apply and the inputs are always in Differential mode.
 On the T4 analog inputs 12-13 do not apply.
 Thermocouples only work well with the T7-PRO in 24-bit mode (resolutions 9-12), or with the T8 with low-voltage ranges.
 They do not work well with the T4 or T7.